python-cffi/cffi/doc/source/index.rst

 distutils doesn't support .asm files.
 This can be resolved by applying the patch from `Python issue 7546`_.

+Status: Win64 received very basic testing and we applied a few essential fixes in cffi 0.7.
+Please report any other issue.

 .. _`issue 9`: https://bitbucket.org/cffi/cffi/issue/9
 .. _`Python issue 7546`: http://bugs.python.org/issue7546